 Each week, the Club Leader kept her siblings in order by calling a meeting, or what she termed a toldie.
 Whenever Stacey yelled out “Toldie!
 Toldie!” all the members were supposed to dash to Stacey’s room without being spotted by any non-members, mom and dad in particular.

 Secrets on enemy targets were shared, goals discussed, and new adventures planned at every meeting.
 Pranks were carried out when possible.
 Although mostly excited, Ruby and Daniel always entered the toldies a bit nervously.
 Before diving into the fun of it all, an obstacle loomed before them: a vocabulary quiz.
-It was their duty to memorize 20 new words from the club language each week.
+It was their duty to memorize 20 new words of the club language each week.
 If they failed, they faced the disappointment of the Club Leader and whatever fickle punishment she might devise.
 Most often, the punishment was to go without one of the coveted rewards of preforming well: hanging out in Stacey’s room outside toldie time, hearing one of Stacey’s stories, or best of all, getting to sleep over in Stacey’s room.

 Stacey’s room was the best place in the whole house.
 She had a big stereo on her bookshelf.
 On those fortunate occasions when Stacey was in a happy mood, she picked out her best cds and threw a dance party.
 Ruby thought her big sister, although only 12, played the best music in the world.
-She longed for nights that she would be invited to hear those songs made alive by her sister’s joy and energy.

 Relieved at the end of each weekly quiz (the motivated children seldom failed), they brainstormed together to add new words to the Adventures Club purple language notebook.